 "OUR COMMUNITY NEEDS SUPPORT IN A VARIETY OF WAYS.
-MY GOAL IS TO BECOME A RESOURCE TO THE ARTS COMMUNITY."
+OUR GOAL IS TO BECOME AN INVALUABLE RESOURCE FOR THE ARTS COMMUNITY."

 — Constance Bracewell

-The Old Church (TOC) has a familiar face with Constance Bracewell as its newly appointed Executive Director.
-Originally a volunteer with the 56-year-old non-profit, Bracewell was on the board for two years before taking on a leadership position as Board President.
-In that role, she helped steer the organization, focusing on strategic planning, asking critical questions with direction for impact.
+The Old Church (TOC) has a familiar face with Constance Bracewell as its Executive Director.
+Originally a board member with the 57-year-old non-profit, as Board President, she helped steer the organization through COVID, focusing on strategic planning, asking critical questions with direction for impact.
 And she updated how they worked as a board.

-Expanded free programming has been the cornerstone of TOC since its inception as a non-profit fifty-six years ago.
+Free programming has been the cornerstone of TOC since its inception as a non-profit fifty-six years ago.
 Created as a way of thanking the countless volunteers for their extensive efforts to save and then revitalize the building, the Wednesday concerts also provide local artists with an opportunity to perform.
-TOC collaborated with Music Portland to provide four additional free concerts this summer!

 More than Music

-Bracewell proudly describes the new effort, “There’s no other gallery in Portland with a space like ours.
+Bracewell is also proud to discuss TOC’s efforts to support downtown revitalization, including the gallery space launched in February of 2024.
+Bracewell describes the new effort, “There’s no other gallery in Portland with a space like ours.
 It’s not a white box but a grand historic building with an ornate 20-foot ceiling.
-You have all this gorgeous Victorian and colonial architecture in fantastic contrast to the artists’ contemporary work.”
+You have all this gorgeous Victorian and colonial architecture in fantastic contrast to the artists’ contemporary work.